 When it comes to Disney Channel original series that truly made a mark on history, The Suite Life of Zack and Cody is on the top of our list.
 The legendary sitcom, which went on to get the spinoff series, The Suite Life on Deck, remains a favorite of many.

-The Suite Life of Zack and Cody premiered on March 18, 2005, which means the show is officially 14 years old!
+The Suite Life on Deck ended on May 6, 2011, which means it’s been eight years without the show!
 There are still some unanswered questions about the series, so we are breaking down everything you need to know about why the shows ultimately came to an end.
 Oh, and those Selena Gomez Suite Life spinoff ideas that were thrown around?
 We’ve got the low-down on those too.

 As far as Disney Channel goes, a series never runs for more than four seasons.
 The Suite Life of Zack and Cody was a hit, running for three seasons and 87 episodes.
 The show first premiered on March 18, 2005, and aired its very last episode on September 1, 2008.
 Although all the characters didn’t return for the spinoff, a handful of the main stars came back for The Suite Life on Deck.

 However, there was actually going to be another series before The Suite Life on Deck…

 Yep, a pilot called Arwin! or Housebroken, was filmed — but never aired.
 It was based off The Suite Life‘s hotel engineer, Arwin Hochauser.
 Arwin was played by Brian Stepanek, who went on to star as Tom Harper Nicky, Ricky, Dicky & Dawn.
 Disney Channel filmed a pilot episode of the show in 2007 – and although Brian starred in it, Dylan and Cole Sprouse weren’t in it.
 However, it did star Selena (pre-Wizards of Waverly Place, of course).
 Selena played Arwin’s niece, Alexa, before the show came to a screeching halt.
 This led her to then become the one and only Alex Russo on Wizards.
 So it all worked out the way it was supposed to.